InformedChoice/armed-exterminators/content/wildlife-control-services.md

 ---

 > **Protect your home from wildlife damage and disease.**
-> ### Call (626) 256-3200 for humane wildlife control in Pasadena.
+> ### Call [(626) 256-3200](tel:6262563200) for humane wildlife control in Pasadena.
 > Licensed & Insured • Humane Methods • Permanent Solutions
+>
+> *"Raccoons were living in our attic.
+Armed removed them humanely and sealed everything up perfectly.
+Great communication throughout the process."* ⭐⭐⭐⭐⭐
+> — **Patricia L., La Cañada Flintridge**